-We start developing the component with a stub that contains only basic directory structure, configuration files, Makefile.am files, several resources files and two source files with minimal code required for GUI library building.
+We start developing the component with a stub that contains only basic directory structure, CMakeLists.txt files, several resources files and two source files with minimal code required for GUI library building.
 The archive file light-00.tar.gz with ATOMIC module initial source tree has to be unpacked to the working directory.
 To build the module it's necessary to perform the following actions:

-- Check prerequisites: Linux operating system, C/C++ compiler, GNU auto-tools availability, etc. - Set SALOME build environment (environment scripts env_build.sh and env_build.csh are the part of the SALOME installation procedure):
+- Check prerequisites: Linux operating system, C/C++ compiler, CMake tool availability, etc. - Set SALOME build environment (environment scripts env_build.sh and env build.csh are the part of the SALOME installation procedure), for example:

-'''

-[%] source env_build.sh
+[%] source env build.sh

-'''

-Set ATOMIC module environment (this is optional for build procedure, but helps giving futher instructions) - set paths to the ATOMIC module source, build and installation directories, either using file atomic_env_build.sh (note: you have to edit it before usage to set correct paths):
+Set ATOMIC module environment (this is optional for build procedure, but helps giving further instructions) - set paths to the ATOMIC module source, build and installation directories, either using file atomic env build.sh (note: you have to edit it before usage to set correct paths):

-'''

-[%] source atomic_env_build.sh
+[%] source atomic env build.sh

-'''